Top 7 Common Stormwater Inspection Mistakes And What To Do

 As sediment overpowers broken inlets and enters infiltration basin beds, sediment turns to silt, speeding up the erosion process and rendering the basin inoperable.

 To help prevent sediment buildup, proper functioning inlets should be installed or maintained to filter out debris before entering basins.
-In addition, inspect existing yard inlets and pipe discharge points around the basin for any cracks to identify areas that need repair.
+In addition, existing yard inlets and pipe discharge points around the basin should be inspected for any cracks to identify areas that need repair.

 Installing proper covers or protection around inlets will help reduce sentiment buildup.

-A properly functioning sediment basin bed can filter out up to 80% of total sediment particulates by some estimates.
+According to some estimates, a properly functioning sediment basin bed can filter out up to 80% of total sediment particulates.

-Therefore, for permanent stormwater management basins, proper sediment disposal and infiltration BMPs are critical to maintaining legal compliance and preventing costly issues like flooding.
+Therefore, proper sediment disposal and infiltration BMPs are critical for permanent stormwater management basins, as they ensure legal compliance and prevent costly issues like flooding.

 2. Poor Grading Plan

-Positive grading directs stormwater runoff away from the foundation of a property and toward a proper outlet point.
-Conversely, wet areas after storms, exposed root vegetation, and even insect infiltrations can be red flags that your property has poor stormwater grading.
+Positive grading directs stormwater runoff away from a property’s foundation and toward a proper outlet point.
+Conversely, wet areas after storms, exposed root vegetation, and even insect infiltration can be red flags that your property has poor stormwater grading.

-For this reason, it’s wise to implement proper barriers around work zones and improve grading procedures with the help of a contractor to ensure that your property is adequately protected.
+For this reason, it’s wise to hire a contractor to implement proper barriers around work zones and improve grading procedures to ensure that your property is adequately protected.

 3. Vegetation Mismanagement